mrocklin/thesis/blas-lapack.md

 include [Tikz](tikz_computation.md)

+*Possible reorganization: These are important.
+These are hard.*

 Sections \ref{sec:sympy}-\ref{sec:matrix-inference} described SymPy and then a Matrix extension to SymPy.
 These projects are purely for the symbolic description of mathematics.
 They are not appropriate for numeric computations.
 In section \ref{sec:computations} we will describe a high-level description of the popular BLAS/LAPACK libraries for *numeric* matrix computations.
 In this section we first provide background on these libraries.
 Finally in section \ref{sec:matrix-compilation} we will tie the symbolic and numeric pieces together.

 ### Basic Linear Algebra Subroutines (BLAS)